Joletaxi19/thesis-desi-cmb-fli/CONTRIBUTING.md

 # Contributing Guidelines

-- Use feature branches (e.g., `feat/fli-likelihood`, `fix/planck-loader`).
+- Use feature branches (e.g., `feature/new-module`, `fix/doc-typo`).
-- Keep PRs focused and small.
+- Keep pull requests focused and include tests/docs for the changes you make.
-- Add tests and docs with every change.
-- Run `pre-commit` before pushing.
+- Run the formatting and test suite (`pre-commit run --all-files`, `pytest`) before pushing.

 Versioning
-- Bump the version in `pyproject.toml`.
+- Bump the version in `pyproject.toml` when you cut a release.
-- Run `pre-commit` (the hook syncs `CITATION.cff` version and release date).
+- Run `pre-commit` to keep `CITATION.cff` in sync via `scripts/sync_citation.py`.